kbroman/knitr_knutshell/pages/Rmarkdown.md

 #### Global chunk options

 You may be inclined to use largely the same set of chunk options throughout a document.
-That'd be a pain to retype in every chunk.
+But it would be a pain to retype those options in every chunk.
 Thus, you want to set some global chunk options at the top of your document.

 For example, I might use `include=FALSE` or at least `echo=FALSE`